 Thinking of the Paraclete as Advocate can take us in a number of different directions.
-The first direction we can go is to think of a defence lawyer, an advocate who pleads our case, and some people imagine that the Spirit pleads our case before God.
+The first direction we can go is to think of a defence lawyer, an advocate who pleads our case.
+Some people imagine that the Spirit pleads our case before God.
 I don’t find that a helpful direction to go.
 It’s not consistent with the rest of John’s gospel.
 God knows us and loves us and gave God’s son for us – I’m not sure there is any further need for the Spirit to plead our case before God.

 The second direction we can go is to think of the Spirit-Advocate as one who advocates for us in the midst of all the various challenges of life.
 The parallel here is the way we might advocate for a loved one as they navigate the challenges of our healthcare system, or the way a parent may advocate for their child at school, getting the extra help they may need.
-That’s a helpful image, and I think there is truth in it as the Spirit comes alongside us, wanting the best for us, and guiding us as we make our way through the world.
+That’s a helpful image, and I think there is some truth in it as the Spirit comes alongside us, wanting the best for us, and guiding us as we make our way through the world.

-I was reminded by Anna Carter Florence of a wonderful passage in the novel The Color Purple by Alice Walker in which her character Shug is describing the wonders of God’s creation and the lengths to which God will go to try to get us to pay attention to it.
+There is a wonderful passage in the novel The Color Purple by Alice Walker in which her character Shug is describing the wonders of God’s creation and the lengths to which God will go to try to get us to pay attention to it.
 Shug says,

 “I think it really pisses God off, when you walk by the color purple in a field and you don’t even notice.”